monsteronfire/react-weather-app/README.md

 ```
 touch app/config/routes.js
 ```
-Set up route configuration file to activate the Main component whenever a user hits the index '/' path of the app:
+Set up route configuration file to activate the Main component whenever a user hits the index '/' path of the app.
+Now instead of rendering to the DOM, render the routes configuration:

 ```
 //app/config/routes.js